AnandBawa/shopcart/README.md

 **Back-End**

-- built on Express framework for Node.
+- built on Express framework for Node.js.
+Express Session for session management.
+MongoDB is the NoSQL database that is used.
+Mongoose is used for data modeling and manipulation.
+Joi is used for data validation.
 Passport-Local along with Argon2 is used for user authentication and password hashing.
-Mongoose is used to model and query MongoDB.
-Joi for Schema validation and Express Session for session management.
+Passport-Github strategy allows users to use a social login option of Github.

 ---